-Albeit not an accident that we’ve directly caused, but the risk is still there, and the risk for something more fatal is there as well.
+Albeit not an accident that we’ve directly caused, the risk is still there, and the risk for something more fatal is there as well.

-Sure – we can practice safe driving, abide by all the traffic laws, we can wear our seatbelts, signal when we change lanes or merge, but sadly, some motor vehicle accidents are simply a product of their environment.
+Sure – we can practice safe driving, abide by all the traffic laws, we can wear our seatbelts, and signal when we change lanes or merge, but sadly, some motor vehicle accidents are simply a product of their environment.

 By this, we mean that sometimes, certain roadways and areas can become incredibly crowded, see: rush hour.

-To help educate everyone, we here at Lawfty Law have put together a list of the most dangerous times to be on the road!
+To help educate everyone, we here at Lawfty Law have put together a list of the most dangerous times to be on the road.

 It’s no secret – if there are more cars on the road, there is an increased likelihood that a motor vehicle accident will occur.